CHIHENE NDE NATION OF NEW MEXICO

 Dr. Marquez was elected Vice Chair in June 2014 and it is his first term.
 His terms expires 2016.

 Manuel P. Sanchez

 Mr. Sanchez was elected Chairman of the Chihene Nde Nation of New Mexico for a second term.
 He was first elected in 2010 as Chair of the Chihene Nde Warm Springs Band of Chiricahua Apache.
 The Tribal organization re-organized and rechartered as the Chihene Nde Nation of New Mexico.
-He was re-elected in June 2012 for a two year term.
+He was re-elected in June 2012 for a two-year term and in June 2014 for another two-year term.
 Mr. Sanchez is a federal agent employer with the National Indian Gaming commission out of the Temecula, California Regional Office.
 Mr. Sanchez has been inspirational in all of the Tribal efforts from the initial organizing to pursuing Federal Re-recognition process.
 His family are from the both the Grant and Dona Ana Counties Enriquez Clan of the Chi ende.

+Judy is serving a second two-year term having been elected in June 2014.
 Judy is originally from Grant County, New Mexico.
 Both maternal and paternal families are from the Mimbres and Santa Rita areas.
-Judy is of the Parra/Samaniego/Olguin clan of the Apache del Cobre and Apache de Mimrenos Chihene Nde Nation of New Mexico.
+Judy is of the Parra/Samaniego/Olguin clan of the Apache del Cobre and Apache de Mimbreños Chihene Nde Nation of New Mexico.
 Judy and her husband currently reside in Las Cruces, New Mexico.
 She has two sons and two grandchildren.
 Judy grew up in Silver City and graduated from Gallup High School before her 25 year career as a Human Resources Manager in Las Cruces.
 She has served in leadership capacities at a variety of philanthropic organizations.
-Judy currently is a BA NMSU Psychology candidate.
+Judy currently is pursing a Masters in Anthropology at NMSU.